 The complication rate of a balloon kyphoplasty procedure is relatively low, but complications can occur such as infection, stroke, heart attack, and embolism.
 The procedure is not for everyone.

-Please contact one of our PAIN DOCTOR Pain & Regenerative Medicine physicians to discuss this minimally invasive procedure used to treat a spinal fracture to determine if you are a candidate.
+Please contact one of our OPTIMAL Pain & Regenerative Medicine physicians to discuss this minimally invasive procedure used to treat a spinal fracture to determine if you are a candidate.